-Following on from Part 1 (found here), one of our guests shares her diary from a family vacation on safari in Zambia followed by time spent chilling on an island in the middle of Lake Malawi with three children aged 10, 9 and 8.
+Following on from Part 1 (found here), one of our guests shares her diary from a family holiday on safari in Zambia followed by time spent chilling on an island in the middle of Lake Malawi with three children aged 10, 9 and 8.

 Sunday 13 April